 The National Transport Authority or NTA is the transport authority for Greater Dublin and the public transport licensing agency for Ireland.
 It was established under the provisions of the Dublin Transport Authority Act (2008) and the Public Transport Regulation Act (2009), on 1 December 2009.

 It introduced new contractual arrangements for procurement of public transport services on a national basis based on the same approach as the Dublin Transport Authority Act.
-It provided for the attention of the Commission for Taxi Regulation by the Dublin Transport Authority which is renamed the National Transport Authority reflecting its increased national role.
+It provided for the transfer of the Commission for Taxi Regulation to the Dublin Transport Authority, which is renamed the National Transport Authority, reflecting its increased national role.

-The Authority determines the form of application, required information, supporting documents.
+The Authority determines the form of application, required information, and supporting documents.
 The fact is to be taken into account in considering licence applications are specified.
-The licences are considered having regard to the general functions of the Authority.
+The licences are considered to have regard to the general functions of the Authority.

 In the case of all applications, the demand or potential demand for the proposed service having regard to the needs of consumers must be considered.
 There are other strategic provisions to which the Authority may have regard in relation to applications for the various particular categories of licence.

 This includes the impact the service would have on existing public service transport services in the vicinity of a route that are subject to public transport services contracts under the Dublin Transport Authority Act.
 The Authority must also consider a number of other requirements.

 The Authority may give guidance in relation to consideration of its applications through guidelines drawn up by the Authority.
 The Authority must inform the applicant of the outcome of the licence application.
 It must give reasons for refusal of a grant of licence.